connormeaton/connormeaton.github.io/_posts/2019-03-23-a_machine_learning_approach_to_dream_analysis.md

   -
 ---
 [![Screen-Shot-2019-03-01-at-8-45-26-AM.png](https://i.postimg.cc/yNtQ2FQ6/Screen-Shot-2019-03-01-at-8-45-26-AM.png)](https://postimg.cc/06G0wJ1h)
+  *a t-SNE representation of the dream space of reddit users.

 Humans dream.
 Sometimes our dreams are as touching as visiting a deceased loved one.
 Sometimes they are wild subconscious utterances drenched in symbolism.
 Sometimes they are as mundane as eating a sandwich.
 Regardless, as mysterious as the content of our dreams are, even more puzzling is how across cultures, humans often dream similar dreams.